 Yes!
 In Québec, as in any other part of Canada or in the United States, we drive on the right side of the road.

-In Québec, the legal limit is 80 mg of alcohol per 100 ml of blood, or 0.08.
-This limit applies to holders of a “regular” driver's licence aged 22 or older.
+In Québec, you are prohibited from driving a vehicle if your blood alcohol concentration is equal to or higher than 80 mg of alcohol per 100 ml of blood, or 0.08.
+This limit applies to holders of a driver's licence aged 22 or older.

 To know more, visit the page Drinking and Driving – What the Law Says.

-In Québec, as everywhere else in Canada, speed limits are posted in kilometres per hour (km/h) and not in miles per hour (mph), as is the case in the United States.
+In Québec, like everywhere else in Canada, speed limits are posted in kilometres per hour (km/h) and not in miles per hour (mph), as is the case in the United States.

 The speed limit is 100 km/h, not 130 km/h as in most European countries.

 The speed limit is generally 50 km/h.
-In certain areas, such as school zones, the speed limit is 30 km/h.
+In certain areas, such as school zones, the speed limit may be lowered to 30 km/h.